plantoncloud/docker-image-stunnel-postgres/README.md

-# stunnel
+# stunnel-postgres

+This project is an interim solution until support for StartTLS lands in istio which is being tracked in [add postgres StartTLS proxying](https://github.com/istio/istio/issues/29761) github issue.

+Any postgres client trying to connect to postgres servers running on planton cloud managed hosting environments fails to connect for the reason explained in this [github issue](https://github.com/traefik/traefik/pull/8935).
+So, clients should use stunnel to be able to successfully connect to the postgres server.
+The server would also run stunnel alongside postgres to terminate the ssl requests from stunnel clients.

+## client

-This docker image is to be used for runing sidecar container for microservices that require connectivity to postgres clusters which are running in planton cloud hosting environments to avoid StartTLS problem.
+This docker image is to be used for running as a sidecar container for microservices that require connectivity to postgres clusters which are running in planton cloud hosting environments to avoid StartTLS problem.

+## server

 The docker image also includes a startup script that is required to setup the stunnel configuration file.
 The startup requires the following environment variables to be set to successfully generate the configuration file.

-# environment variables
+## environment variables

 ### STUNNEL_MODE